-Richard J. King is the author of four books of nonfiction, most recently Ahab's Rolling Sea: A Natural History of Moby-Dick.
-He earned a PhD from the University of St. Andrews and is the author of a variety of popular and scholarly articles, reviews, and interviews in a range of magazines and academic journals.
+Rich is also the author of a variety of popular and scholarly articles, reviews, and interviews in a range of magazines and academic journals.
 He has illustrated two children's books, What is a Sea Dog? and Women and the Sea and also Ruth!
-He writes and illustrates a quarterly column titled “Animals in Sea History” for Sea History magazine, was the Series Editor for "Seafaring America," and he co-edits the online reference "Searchable Sea Literature."
+He writes and illustrates a quarterly column titled “Animals in Sea History” for Sea History magazine, was the Series Editor for "Seafaring America," and was the founding editor of the online reference "Searchable Sea Literature."

-Rich has been sailing on tall ships for over twenty-five years, traveling throughout the North Atlantic and Pacific Oceans as both a teacher and a sailor.
-He is a visiting associate professor with the Sea Education Association (Woods Hole, MA), a lecturer at the Middlebury Institute of International Studies in Monterey, CA, and a research associate with the Literature Department at the University of California Santa Cruz and with the Coastal and Ocean Studies Program of Williams College and Mystic Seaport.
+Rich earned his PhD in writing and sea literature from the University of St. Andrews.
+He has been sailing on tall ships for over thirty years, traveling throughout the North Atlantic and Pacific Oceans as both a teacher and a sailor.
+He is a visiting associate professor with the Sea Education Association (Woods Hole, MA) and a research associate with the Literature Department at the University of California Santa Cruz.

 In 2007, he sailed alone across the Atlantic in a 28' sloop from Portland, Maine, to Lisbon, Portugal (he was aiming for Scotland).
 He lives in Santa Cruz, CA, with his spouse and child.
 Rich is represented by Russell Galen.